24 Top Tourist Attractions in Los Angeles

 Universal Studios Theme Park is known for its mind-blowing rides based on blockbuster movies, but it is also a working movie studio and an attraction everyone can enjoy.
 The highlight for most is the ever-changing selection of rides, ranging from simulators to roller coasters.
 Favorite movie and TV-themed rides and sets include The Wizarding World of Harry Potter, The Simpsons, Transformers, Jurassic World - The Ride, and Despicable Me Minion Mayhem.

-To save time standing in long lines consider purchasing a Skip the Line: Front of Line Pass at Universal Studios Hollywood.
+Consider purchasing a skip-the-line ticket.
 This handy ticket gives you a one-time fast entry to each of the park's rides, attractions, and shows, as well as behind-the-scenes access to select attractions.

 When you are tired of the rides, you can check out CityWalk, a three-block entertainment area, with shopping, dining, and theaters.
 Another option is a guided tour of the studios to explore behind-the-scenes of some of Universal's most popular movie sets.
 The VIP Experience allows you opportunities to see the sets and areas not open to the general public.